connexcs/docs/docs/customer-ratecard.md

     * **Match**: Enter the prefix to match, either as a Regular Expression or a standard prefix (numeric only, typically an international country code, not a provider or customer tech prefix).
 Adding an up arrow `^` on the prefix draws all associated prefixes from the provider card.
 For example, if you enter '49, it will include '491', '492', '4912345', and so on.
     * **Profit Type**: Select how to add profit:

-        * Absolute - actual value charged
+        :material-menu-right: `Absolute`- actual value charged

-        * Relative - amount entered is added to the cost from the carrier
+        :material-menu-right: `Relative`- amount entered is added to the cost from the carrier

-        * Percent - cost from the carrier multiplied by this percent
+        :material-menu-right: `Percent`- cost from the carrier multiplied by this percent

     + **Apply To** - Setup rules to govern how Profit is applied to different types of calls
     * **Status** - Use Blocked, here or after importing a Carrier Rate Card, to disable specific prefixes.